 TGax Editor: Change the paragraph below of this subclause as follows (#CID 20905):

-An HE STA shall not transmit an MPDU in an HE PPDU to a STA that exceeds the maximum MPDU length capability indicated in the VHT Capabilities element received from the recipient STA or, if a VHT Capabilities element is not received,(#16367) that exceeds the Maximum A-MSDU Length in the HT Capabilities element received from the recipient STA unless the MPDU is an HE Compressed Beamforming/CQI frame (see 26.7.3 (Rules for HE sounding protocol sequences))(#16074).
+An STA shall not transmit in an HE PPDU an MPDU other than an HE Compressed Beamforming/CQI frame (see 26.7.3(Rules for HE sounding protocol sequences)) that exceeds the maximum MPDU length capability indicated in the VHT Capabilities element received from the recipient STA or, if a VHT Capabilities element is not received from that STA,(#16367) that exceeds the maximum A-MSDU length capability indicated in the HT Capabilities element received from that STA(#16074).(#20905)

 An HE STA shall not transmit an A-MPDU in an HE PPDU to a STA that exceeds the maximum A-MPDU length capability indicated in the HE Capabilities, VHT Capabilities, and HT Capabilities elements received from the recipient STA.
 If a VHT Capabilities element is received from the recipient STA, then the maximum A-MPDU length capability is derived from the Maximum A-MPDU Length Exponent Extension subfield in the HE Capabilities and the Maximum A-MPDU Length Exponent subfield in the VHT Capabilities element.
 Otherwise the maximum A-MPDU length capability is derived from the Maximum A-MPDU Length Exponent subfields in the HE Capabilities element and the Maximum A-MPDU Length Exponent subfield in the HT Capabilities element.(#16251)